 This grade of bubble hash makes the absolute best starting material for rosin production and can be dabbed by itself with fantastic success.
 5-6 star hash is true bubble hash, producing mini translucent bubbles when being heated near the point of combustion.
 It also fully melts away on a quartz banger, demonstrating the purity of the material.
 5-6 star hash is filtered during production in such a way to collect only the full trichome heads (along with some trichome stalks), giving it an incredibly high level of purity and potency.
 This makes it the best choice for rosin starting material, producing high yields with stunning clarity and color.

 True full melt represents the pinnacle of cannabis craftsmanship.
-Creating the finest bubble hash requires an inspired level of artistry and skill.
+Creating the finest bubble hash requires an inspired level of artistry and skill, utilizing the right equipment and the right process.
 The best 6 star hash is hard to come by and you likely won’t find it at your local cannabis club.
 So next time you’re around some bubble hash, take some time to give it a rating.
 No matter where it falls on the scale, every hash has its place and can be appreciated in its own ways.